 - 3. Determine the specific personal skills the job needs for optimum performance.
 Don't just focus on background and experience.
 Look at the attitude and emotional skills, like teamwork, results orientation, and decision-making ability.
-The top 2 personal skills required for superior performance in pretty much every job are: Personal accountability and self-management.
+The top 2 personal skills required for superior performance in almost every job are Personal Accountability and Self-Management.

 For Personal Accountability, ask 1) Tell me about a time when it was necessary to admit to others that you had made a mistake.
 How did you handle it?
 Listen for examples & info that reveal high or low personal accountability.

-you consider yourself to be a good time manager?
-Share with me the planning system you use and show me how you use it.
-How much time do you spend getting organized on a daily basis?
+you consider yourself a good time manager?
+Please share the planning system you use and show me how you use it.
+How much time do you spend getting organized daily?
 When do you do it?
 What impact do you think this habit has on your results?
 Listen for examples & info that reveal high or low self-management.

-- 4. Determine what the job will actually reward.
+- 4. Determine what the job will reward.
 Then, in the interview, focus on finding out what truly motivates your candidate.
 Make sure the job rewards MATCH what the candidate is intrinsically motivated by.
-For example, most sales jobs reward a high drive and interest in economic gain, and studies tell us that 72% of all top sales people are driven by economic gain.
+For example, most sales jobs reward a high drive and interest in economic gain, and studies tell us that 72% of all top salespeople are driven by financial growth.

-measure their how strong their own economic interest drive really is,
+measure how strong their economic interest drive is are:

 1) How important is earning a lot of money to you?
 What do you consider to be "a lot" of money?

 2) Where would you like to be, financially, in 5 years?
-10 years?
+Ten years?
 Why?

 3) What role does earning a significant income in your job choices?
 In staying in a job?

 Make sure you have the right people on your team interviewing candidates.
 Do they understand the position, your benchmark, and the company’s vision?
 Are they trained in interviewing?
-Do they understand the company’s hiring process?
+Do they know the company’s hiring process?
 This is another basic that gets left behind when you're in a